 The Investigation Continues

-- Visit the scene of the collision
+- Visit the Florida collision scene.

 - Review footage from traffic cameras and nearby surveillance cameras

-- Get the police accident report
+- Get the police accident report.

-- Gather all your accident-related medical records
+- Gather all your accident-related medical records.

-- Work with accident reconstruction specialists
+- Work with accident reconstruction specialists.

-Although truck collisions often stem from a truck driver’s behavior, several other parties could also be responsible for the accident.
+Although truck collisions often stem from a truck driver’s behavior, several other parties could also be responsible for the negligence that caused your injuries.
 These crashes can cause serious injuries and generate massive, costly damages.
-To make the most of victims’ financial recovery, it is important to identify every liable party.
-Having multiple defendants in a truck accident lawsuit is not uncommon.

 Truck Driver

-If a truck driver was driving while distracted or under the influence of drugs or alcohol—or if they were speeding or otherwise operating the vehicle in a negligent manner—the driver’s negligence could make them liable for your accident injuries.
+If a truck driver was driving while distracted or under the influence of drugs or alcohol—or if they were speeding or otherwise operating the vehicle in a negligent manner—their negligence could make them liable for your accident injuries.
 Some driver behaviors could also result in criminal charges against the truck operator.

 Even maintenance and cargo loading issues that contribute to a collision can point to the driver’s negligence.
 They may have failed to inspect the truck before operating it to check if it had been properly maintained and loaded.